 Fine Knacks for Ladies

-Fine Knacks for Ladies is a madrigal - a poetic song.
-In it the singer presents himself as a humble pedlar.
-In the 16th century pedlars travelled from town to town selling combs, ribbons, knives, and other small objects, the 'knacks' of the title.
+Fine Knacks for Ladies is a madrigal – a poetic song.
+In it the singer presents himself as a humble pedlar travelling from town to town, selling combs, ribbons, knives, and other small objects.
 This pedlar sings in elegant language that reflects his status as an educated member of court circles.
-Through the words to the song he argues eloquently that although his wares might seem superficially precious, they're worthless compared to the honesty and loyalty of his heart.
+Through his words he argues eloquently that although his wares might seem superficially precious, they're worthless compared to the honesty and loyalty of his heart.

 The piece was written in about 1600 by John Dowland, one of the most famous English composers of his day.
 He was known for his witty songs that could be performed with a variety of different voices and instruments.
 This one is performed to the accompaniment of a lute.

 Se mai per maraviglia (If ever in wonder)